 Power Creep: And how.
 It's impossible to keep track of all the old-school Pokémon that have been completely eclipsed by new counterparts.
 The addition of physical fire moves should have been a godsend for Flareon, but instead they gave Flare Blitz to every other fire-type and left the little weirdo to swing.
 Pidgeot and Fearow got two of the worst abilities in the game, while Swellow got Guts to dovetail with STAB Facade, and Staraptor got Close Combat and Intimidate.
 Persian is outclassed by Ambipom's superior Attack stat and slightly better movepool.
 Electabuzz got an intriguing Attack-heavy evolution, but the only physical Electric move that stands out (Volt Tackle) is still exclusive to the Pikachu line, while Electivire's signature ability has been distributed to newer Pokémon.
 Magmar's corresponding evolution gets Thunderbolt to deal with Water-types, but has low Speed, weak priority, and an ill-suited ability.
 Primeape at least got Close Combat, but can't keep up with mixed and boosting Infernape and Lucario.
 Similarly, Pinsir got Close Combat but not Megahorn, so there's really no competing with Heracross.

 Base stats seem to climb up and up whenever new Pokémon get introduced.
-Generation 5 was the most blatant in that regard with, among other things, Pokémon with 147 base attacking statsnote Haxorus and Chandelure, for Attack and Special Attack respectively.
+Generation 5 was the most blatant in that regard with, among other things, Pokémon with 147 base attacking statsnote Haxorus and Chandelure, for Attack and Special Attack respectively, while Generation 6 introduces Aegislash (Blade) with 150 in both.
 And they're not even pseudo-legendaries.

 This applies to moves, too.
 Take boosting moves, for example: the first two generations only had moves that boost one stat.
 The third generation introduced Status Buff moves affecting two stats, such as Dragon Dance and Calm Mind.
 The fifth generation not only extended this to three stats (Quiver Dance, Coil) but introduced moves that boost a stat three times.
 Attacking moves' base powers tend to rise dramatically with each generation: Generation 4 has Fighting and Dragon attacks at/exceeding 120 base power, while Generation 5 memorably introduced a 180 BP Fire attack, albeit one with severe drawbacks (and only available via event).